-Homily (Reflection) for Saturday of the Twenty-Eighth Week in Ordinary Time (II) (20th October, 2018) on the Gospel
+Homily (Reflection) for Saturday of the Twenty-Eighth Week in Ordinary Time (I) (19th October, 2019) on the Gospel

 Topic: Acknowledging Christ.

-Jesus told us in today’s gospel, “...I tell you, everyone who acknowledges me before others, the Son of Man also will acknowledge before the angels of God; but whoever denies me before others will be denied before the angels of God.”
+Jesus said in today’s gospel, “...I tell you, everyone who acknowledges me before others, the Son of Man also will acknowledge before the angels of God; but whoever denies me before others will be denied before the angels of God.”

-So, while deciding for Jesus, remember that it involves weeping and lamenting.
-However we should not be discouraged because the sorrows of His disciples will certainly turn into joy, cf. Jn 16:20.
-The Psalmist captured it in this way, “Weeping may tarry for the night, but joy comes with the morning” (Ps 30:5).
-Jesus’ assurance remains, “...he who endures to the end will be saved” (Matt 10:22b; cf. MK 13:13b).
+Dear friends, while deciding for Jesus, remember that it involves weeping and lamenting.
+However, we should not be discouraged because of the sorrows of this present life because they will certainly turn into good.
+Jesus put it thus, “Truly, truly, I say to you, you will weep and lament, but the world will rejoice; you will be sorrowful, but your sorrow will turn into joy” (Jn 16:20).
+Again, we must remember that “...he who endures to the end will be saved” (Matt 10:22b; cf. MK 13:13b).

 Bible Reading: Matt 10:16-25.
 24:9-14.